WHAT YOU WILL LEARN

-Today, this approach continues to deliver innovative measurement instrumentation, including a comprehensive range of measurement microphones in sizes from 1/8" to 1".
+Today, this approach continues to deliver innovative measurement instrumentation, including a comprehensive range of measurement microphones in sizes from 1/8-inch to 1-inch.
 Together these microphones cover all aspects of measurement microphone usage.

 Fig.1.1 Range of condenser measurement microphones

-By the early 1970s, Brüel & Kjær ’s strong presence in the measurement microphone field had become firmly established with the development of high sensitivity 1/2" microphones.
+By the early 1970s, Brüel & Kjær ’s strong presence in the measurement microphone field had become firmly established with the development of high sensitivity 1/2-inch microphones.

 Calibration equipment, such as reciprocity equipment for laboratory calibration and the pioneering hand-held pistonphone, was released.
 This convenient way of calibration effectively improved the accuracy of everyday microphone usage by allowing users to check measurement accuracy in the field.

-In 1973 Brüel & Kjær solidified the position as a leading microphone supplier, meeting a request from Western Electric to supply 1" microphones to replace their successful but ageing WE 640AA microphone.
+In 1973 Brüel & Kjær solidified the position as a leading microphone supplier, meeting a request from Western Electric to supply 1-inch microphones to replace their successful but ageing WE 640AA microphone.

 The Brüel & Kjær solution took the form of the classic Type 4160 microphone.